Fantom-Factory/afEscapeTheMainframe/readme.md

 Start a game by pressing a number `0 -> 9` to activate *Training Mode!* Training mode starts the game at the specified level, and keeps the game at that level until you die.

-Note that hi-score achieved in training mode are not saved.
+Note that any hi-scores achieved in training mode are not saved.

 ## Cheat Codes